airbnb/epoxy/README.md

 }
 ```

+Alternatively you can allow Epoxy's annotation processor to generate the `createNewHolder` method for you, reducing the boilerplate in your model.

+Just leave your model class abstract, annotate it with `@EpoxyClassModel` (see [Generating Helper Classes For Models](#annotations)), and don't implement `createNewHolder`.
+A subclass will be generated that implements the method for you.
+This implementation will create a new instance of your Holder class by calling the no argument constructor, which is the same as what is implemented manually in the example above.

-A good pattern is to create a base class that all view holders in your app can extend.
+Another helpful pattern is to create a base Holder class that all view holders in your app can extend.
 Your base class can use [ButterKnife](https://github.com/JakeWharton/butterknife) to bind its view so that subclasses don't explicitly need to.

-It terms of our example from above this might look like:
+For example your base class may look like this:

 ```java
 public abstract class BaseEpoxyHolder extends EpoxyHolder {